 About Washington Park Arboretum

 The Washington Park Arboretum is a spectacular urban green space on the shores of Lake Washington just east of downtown Seattle.
 Originally designed by the famed Olmsted Brothers firm, it was founded 1934 and contains one of the most diverse and important plant collections in North America displayed among 230 acres of woodlands, wetlands, gardens, and walking trails.
 The Arboretum is internationally renowned for its collection of oaks, conifers, camellias, Japanese maples, and hollies.
 It also is home to the Seattle Japanese Garden, one of the most celebrated Japanese gardens outside of Japan.
+The Arboretum’s newest display, currently under construction, is the 14-acre eco-geographic Pacific Connections Garden.

 One of Seattle’s first parks, the Arboretum has a fascinating and complex history.
 Click here to read a detailed historical review (PDF 12.0 MB), commissioned by the Arboretum and Botanical Garden Committee in 2003 and co-authored by BOLA Architecture & Planning and Karen Kiest Landscape Architects.